University Policies

 • Actions or behaviors that have a demonstrated and severe negative reputational risk or impact to the department's or the University's integrity;

-• Insubordination and other inability or unwillingness to adhere to work rules or conditions of employment; and
+• Confirmed instances of insubordination and other demonstrated inability or unwillingness to adhere to work rules, directives, or conditions of employment; and

 • Material violation of University policy.